Tristannn1337/Ivory/README.md

 ## 3. Ivory Parade - tokenized fund
 Facilitates tokenized staking by distilling the complexity of the Ivory Bazaar down into a single token that represents ownership over a pool of Ivory Ink validator bonds that are managed trustlessly by Agent Nodes who do nothing more than watch for opportunities to trigger parameterless Ivory Parade functions when it would result in a reward to the operator.
--   Purchases Ivory Ink validator bonds a varying quality ratings according to fund allocation settings and prioritizes bonds that distribute maturity dates evenly throughout time.
+-   Purchases Ivory Ink validator bonds of varying quality ratings according to fund allocation settings and prioritizes bonds that distribute maturity dates evenly throughout time.
 -   Votes yes on bond renewals when liquidity isn't needed by token holders with outstanding redemption orders.
--   Redeems bond balances back into deposit pool when available.
+-   Redeems bond balances back into the deposit pool when available.
--   NAV calculated by implied value of the underlying bonds plus the deposit pool balance over the number of tokens issued.
+-   NAV is calculated by the implied value of the underlying bonds plus the deposit pool balance over the number of tokens issued.
--   Minimal management fee regularly taken from fund profits to support and incentivise agent nodes.
+-   Minimal management fee regularly taken from fund profits to support and incentivize agent nodes.

 ### Agent Node
 -   A client running on hardware with access to block proposal transaction injection.
 -   Watches for bonds that the fund would purchase when a sufficient deposit pool balance is available.
 -   Watches for bonds that are ready to be redeemed.
 -   Watches for bond renewal proposals that would the fund vote yes to, and potentially buy out no votes and absent votes on.
--   Triggers a parameterless actions on the Ivory Parade contract and to get a small kickback that covers gas and incentive sufficient enough to convince operators to run it.
+-   Triggers parameterless actions on the Ivory Parade contract and gets a small kickback that covers gas and incentive sufficient enough to convince operators to run it.

 ### Web dApp
 -   **NAV Graph**